lmlg/zser/docs/manual.md

   Instances of this class behave like a Python list, with the following exceptions:

-  * A ProxyList is only mutable (i.e: Its elements can be set) iff the underlying mapping is read-write, and if its elements are all primitives (integers or floats) of the same type.
+  * A ProxyList is only mutable (i.e: Its elements can be set) iff the underlying mapping is read-write, and if the element to be modified is primitive (integer or float).
   * The size of a ProxyList cannot be modified, even if it's mutable.
 This means that the following interfaces are not available: _append_, _clear_, _extend_, _insert_, _pop_, _remove_, _reverse_.
 The method _sort_ is also not available.